Murphy-Joe/LeagueOfChaps22/draft-recap.md

 > The pass catchers after Tyreek (**Bateman, Moore, Ertz**) all have to improve this year to be worth starting, but they're expected to.

 `Sneaky Good Player`
 > **JK Dobbins** hype has been very lukewarm for what an ideal situation he's in.
-He's very much likely to get all the work his recovering ACL can handle on an offense designed to run the ball.
+He's likely to get all the work his recovering ACL can handle on an offense designed to run the ball.

 <br>